1. Best overall

 Do flat pedals require dedicated riding shoes?

-In theory you don't need special shoes to ride flat pedals.
+In theory you don't need special cycling shoes to ride flat pedals.
 That said, investing in the best MTB flat pedal shoes will bring a number of significant performance gains over regular trainers.

 For a start, shoes designed for flat pedals have very soft rubber and a special tread pattern to maximize grip.
 The sole will often be a lot stiffer to provide a better pedaling platform, improve stability and reduce foot fatigue.